Height fluctuations for the stationary KPZ equation: Introduction

 \subsubsection{Acknowledgments:}

 The authors extend thanks to N. O'Connell, J. Quastel and T. Sasamoto for helpful discussions on this subject.
+We thank E. Dimitrov for pointing out an issue about the definition of integration contours in an earlier version.
 A. Borodin was partially supported by the NSF grant DMS-1056390.
 I. Corwin was partially supported by the NSF grant DMS-1208998 as well as by Microsoft Research and MIT through the Schramm Memorial Fellowship, by the Clay Mathematics Institute through the Clay Research Fellowship and through the Institute Henri Poincare through the Poincare Chair.
 P.L.
 Ferrari was supported by the German Research Foundation via the SFB 1060--B04 project.
 B.\ Vet\H o is grateful for the support of the Humboldt Research Fellowship for Postdoctoral Researchers during his stay at the University of Bonn and for the Postdoctoral Fellowship of the Hungarian Academy of Sciences.
 His work was partially supported by OTKA (Hungarian National Research Fund) grant K100473.